havenbradshaw/Abstract-vs-Interface-Design/README.md

+To run:

+Run the application from main and enter 1 to test interfaces and 2 to test abstract class.

 Level 1:

 built an abstract class named Shape and gave it attributes (color, name) as well as abstract methods (draw getarea and describe).